Margaux Hemingway: Early life

-Margaux struggled with a variety of disorders beginning in her teenage years, including alcoholism, depression, bulimia, and epilepsy.
+Margaux struggled with several disorders beginning in her teenage years, including alcoholism, depression, bulimia, and epilepsy.
 With her permission, a video recording was made of her therapy session related to her bulimia, and it was broadcast on television.
 She also had dyslexia.
 In the 1990s, Margaux reported that she had been sexually abused by her father as a child.
 In 2013, her younger sister Mariel said in the documentary Running from Crazy that both Margaux and their older sister Muffet had been sexually abused by their father.

 Career

 1972–1975: modeling

 Hemingway was 6 ft tall and had success as a model, including her million-dollar contract with Fabergé as the spokesmodel for Babe perfume in the 1970s.
 This was the first million-dollar contract ever awarded to a fashion model.
 She also appeared on the covers of Cosmopolitan, Elle, Harper's Bazaar, and Vogue, as well as on the June 16, 1975, cover of TIME, which dubbed her one of the "new beauties".
 The September 1, 1975, cover issue of Vogue called Hemingway "New York's New Supermodel".

-In a 1997 E!
-True Hollywood Story that profiled Hemingway's life, her mentor and close friend Zachary Selig discussed how he helped launch her early career with his initial marketing and public relations work as she became a global celebrity, and he introduced her to yoga and the Solar Kundalini "Codex Relaxatia" paradigm as tools for success and to overcome some of her debilitating mental disorders.
-Selig and Hemingway spent time with the Hemingway family at their property in Ketchum adjacent to Sun Valley, where they studied Solar Kundalini, yoga, and meditation together.
-Hemingway continued using these relaxation skills for the rest of her life.

 During the height of her modeling career in the mid- to late 1970s, Hemingway was a regular attendee of New York City's exclusive discothèque Studio 54, often in the company of such celebrities as Halston, Bianca Jagger, Liza Minnelli, Grace Jones, and Andy Warhol.
 At such social mixers, she began to use alcohol and drugs.